 - complete a memorandum of understanding with the appropriate parties, and

 - complete an application with the Massachusetts Department of Transportation.

 In advance of the application to MassDOT, a testing provider needs to agree on a phased testing plan with the City of Boston.

 We’ll be working closely with the Commonwealth of Massachusetts, MassPort, and area research institutions.
 However, we’ve also created two formal partnerships to help us think about what autonomous vehicles could mean for cities:

 In June of 2016, Boston was selected by the World Economic Forum as a focus-city for policy and pilot development of autonomous vehicles.
 Through this partnership, we will work with:

 We plan to develop policy goals and autonomous vehicle testing scenarios for Boston.

 Transportation For America’s Smart City Collaborative share ideas, data, and best practices with 14 other cities across the country.
 Our specific area in this collaborative is the autonomous vehicle working group.VOLPE NATIONAL TRANSPORTATION SYSTEMS CENTER

-The City of Boston is part of the Low-speed Automated Shuttle Working Group, at collection of public officials around the country leading shuttle testing work.
-The working group is chairs and facilitated by the the team at Volpe as a way to share learnings and best practices.
+The City of Boston is part of the Low-speed Automated Shuttle Working Group.
+This collection of public officials around the country leads shuttle testing work.
+The working group is chaired and facilitated by the the team at Volpe.
+The goal is to share learnings and best practices.